Summary

 Impact

-Attackers can arbitrarily delete critical application data, configuration files, or even system binaries and boot configurations.
-This action can render the device completely unbootable, resulting in a Permanent Denial of Service.
+Attackers can arbitrarily delete critical application data, configuration files, or even system binaries and boot configurations, rendering the device completely unbootable and resulting in a Permanent Denial of Service.
+Since the webapi CGI script runs with root privileges, the vulnerability allows the deletion of any file on the filesystem regardless of permissions.

 At the time of this publication, there is no official patch or remediation available from the vendor.